 Our AKC registered Great Pyrenees are wonderful livestock guardian dogs and family pets

-Since we began having our Great Pyrenees livestock guardian dogs roaming the property, we have rarely lost any animals to predators.* They are protective and very loving and learn to watch over any animal that we introduce to them and show them is ours to take care of, which now also includes a mini-cow, sheep, pigs, turkeys and a rabbit that sometimes runs all over the place!
+Since we began having our Great Pyrenees livestock guardian dogs roaming the property, we have rarely lost any birds to predators.
+(Unfortunately, we do on rare occasion lose some chickens to arial predators, since our most avid foragers roam far from the dogs.)
+Our Pyrenees are protective and very loving and learn to watch over any animal that we introduce to them and show them is ours to take care of, which now also includes mini-cattle, sheep, pigs, turkeys and a rabbit that sometimes runs all over the place!

 Great Pyrenees are also wonderful family pets.
 Our dogs are extremely gentle and tolerant of children’s antics.
 When bonded to their humans, they will protect them as well as livestock.
-For example, if I go out to lock the chicken coops after dark, the dogs escort me and take up positions around me until I finish.
+For example, if I go out to lock the chicken coops after dark, the dogs escort me and take up positions around me until I finish and when the kids are playing outside, one of the dogs always takes up to job of being nearby to watch over them.

-Having our livestock guardian dogs has completed our homestead and given us the freedom to raise a variety of poultry without fear of constant predator loss.
-We can even enjoy outings without racing against sunset to get home and lock the chicken coops.
+Having our livestock guardian dogs has completed our farm and given us the freedom to raise a variety of poultry without fear of constant predator loss.
+We can even enjoy outings without racing against sunset to get home and lock the chicken coops (we actually don’t lock the coops at so the chickens can forage as early and late as they chose to).

 We hope to contribute to the future of the Great Pyrenees breed, and help ensure that these amazing dogs are available to farms and families who can partner with them and their unique abilities.
 We love to talk about Pyrs, so feel free to get in touch with any questions you have!